Rental increases – how much and how often?

 Rights to repairs

-There's generally a difference between urgent or emergency repairs and those which are deemed to be non-urgent.
-Urgent repairs are generally specified as those which pose a danger or which are likely to cause undue inconvenience, such as a dangerous electrical fault or a blocked or broken toilet.
+Urgent repairs are generally specified as posing a danger or likely to cause undue inconvenience, such as a dangerous electrical fault or a blocked or broken toilet.

 - the state of the property when you moved in